 Nutrition therapy for Hodgkin lymphoma

-- Nausea: We may recommend eating a low-fat, bland diet of cold foods, ginger products, peppermint, or wearing sea bands to combat nausea.
+- Nausea: We may recommend eating a low-fat, bland diet of cold foods, ginger products, peppermint or wearing sea bands to combat nausea.

-- Diarrhea: We may suggest a BRAT diet of bananas, white rice, applesauce, and toast to help minimize irritation to the digestive tract, and water soluble fiber supplements (e.g., pectin) to help form firmer stool.
+- Diarrhea: We may suggest a BRAT diet of bananas, white rice, applesauce, and toast to help reduce irritation to the digestive tract, and water soluble fiber supplements (e.g., pectin) to help form firmer stool.

 - Constipation: To relieve constipation, we may recommend you increase your fiber intake and stay hydrated, including drinking warm liquids (e.g., prune juice).

 - Fatigue: To increase your energy levels, we may suggest you try small, frequent meals of protein-rich foods, and decrease your sugar intake.

 - Anemia: To boost your red blood cell count, we may recommend certain iron and folic acid supplements.

 Managing your nutrition status after a stem cell transplant

 Nutrition plays an important role for Hodgkin lymphoma patients who undergo a stem cell transplant.
 After the transplant, your white blood cell counts may be lower, making you more susceptible to infection.
 A strict adherence to food safety is important at this time.

 For a period of time following the transplant, your dietitian may recommend a neutropenic diet.
 Diet restrictions may include avoiding raw/undercooked foods (e.g., meats, seafood, eggs, vegetables or unpeeled fruits) or unpasteurized dairy products.